jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Critical value from theoretical distributions in R
 Use the `q`-functions.

-Example: find the critical value for a two-sided hypotheses test or confidence interval, $\alpha$=
+Example: find the critical value for a two-sided hypotheses test or confidence interval, where confidence is 95% or $\alpha=0.05$

+`qnorm(1-0.05/2)`

 ## Bootstrap methods